roopeshvaddepally/python-ebay/README.rst

 https://github.com/roopeshvaddepally/python-ebay/wiki/List-of-eBay-APIs

 Extensive documentation of eBay's API is available on eBay's developer website.
-This documentation focusses on XML messages that are sent to eBay's servers, and XML responses that are received from those servers. http://developer.ebay.com/products/overview
+This documentation focuses on XML messages that are sent to eBay's servers, and XML responses that are received from those servers. http://developer.ebay.com/products/overview